Trump Has A New Ploy To Excite His Base Before The Midterm Elections

 That is a lie.
 More than 30 countries provide citizenship to those born on national soil, including Canada and Mexico.
-In the U.S., birthright citizenship is possible because of the 14th Amendment of the United States Constitution: "All persons born or naturalized in the United States and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside."
+In the US, birthright citizenship is possible because of the 14th Amendment of the United States Constitution: "All persons born or naturalised in the United States and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside."

 Advertisement